hoalexander44/MomentumTeamWebsite/Blogs/KendalMitchellBlog.md

 ### Week 8 - Week 9
 Kendal Mitchell, PPJ 7

+I spent about four hours of work on music and an hour on level builder programming this week.

+Positive:
+Our needs for the level builder have been more streamlined, giving me a better sense of what our designers need.
+Communication with them has also been open and effective in regards to letting me know what changes I need to make to help them build levels faster.
+I also got to do quite a bit of work on creating more music for the game.

+Negative:
+We ran into some build issues with merging, but were able to get them sorted out.

+Upcoming:
+This week, I'll be spending some more time fixing bugs with the level builder and producing more tracks for the game.

 ### Week 9 - Week 10
 Kendal Mitchell, PPJ 8